finn-no/cookie-police/README.md

 By providing a white-list of allowed cookies, Cookie Police can throw an error or call a callback whenever someone tries to set an unknown cookie.
 This way you can track it down locally, or create a way to report breaches from real users.

+Ironically, in the most privacy-concerned browser Safari, it is not possible to protect document.cookie (8.0.8 on OS X and iOS 9.0.2).
+WebKit nightly acts the same way as Safari, so it doesn't seem to get fixed anytime soon.
+But this project can still give value by warning developers (that rarely use Safari) when adding new third party scripts, or by reporting breaches to a server.
+So 100% browser coverage is not necessary.

 ## API

 ### cookiePolice(options)
 Available options:
 + `whiteList`: Array of allowed cookie-names.
 A breach will happen if anyone tries to set a cookie not in the list.
++ `ignoreList`: Array of cookie-names to ignore.
+It will silently ignore them without throwing an Error.

 ## Examples